xebialabs-community/xlr-sonatype-nexus-iq-plugin/README.md

 The xlr-sonatype-nexus-iq-plugin is a XL Release plugin that enables the evaluation of a binary within Nexus IQ

 ## Dependencies ##
-You need to install the [NexusIQ command line interface (CLI)](https://books.sonatype.com/sonatype-clm-book/html/book/cli.html)
+You need to install the [NexusIQ command line interface (CLI)](https://books.sonatype.com/sonatype-clm-book/html/book/cli.html) local to your XL Release Server

 ## Installation ##